-The African Centre for the Constructive Resolution of Disputes (ACCORD) is a South Africa-based civil society organisation working throughout Africa to bring creative African solutions to the challenges posed by conflict on the continent.
+The African Centre for the Constructive Resolution of Disputes (ACCORD) is a conflict management non-governmental Institution, headquartered in Durban, South Africa, working throughout Africa to bring creative African solutions to the challenges posed by conflict on the continent.

 The principles underpinning ACCORD’s operations are the very ideals for which humanity has striven for centuries – peaceful resolution of conflict, human rights, and good governance.

 – Nelson Mandela

 ACCORD’s primary aim is to influence political developments by bringing conflict resolution, dialogue and institutional development to the forefront as an alternative to armed violence and protracted conflict.
 ACCORD specialises in conflict management, conflict analysis and conflict prevention.
 We intervene in conflicts through mediation, negotiation, training, research and conflict analysis.

 Since 1992, ACCORD has played an integral role in conflict resolution activities across Africa.
 As an Institute operating in the field of conflict prevention, resolution, and management, ACCORD specifically intervenes through mediation, negotiation and training activities.
 For the past 28 years, the institution has been building the capacity of Africa’s leaders to resolve conflict and to address the underlying political barriers to growth and stability.